 AP World History: Modern is a college-level course surveying World History, from 1300 to the present day.
-The core content is driven primarily by the requirements of the College Board's AP World History.
-Modern course description and will engage students in higher-level critical thinking and historical analysis.
+The core content is driven primarily by the requirements of the College Board's AP World History: Modern course description and will engage students in higher-level critical thinking and historical analysis.
 Students will complete a research-based assignment that will utilize MLA format.
+Students may be required to complete a summer reading assignment prior to the beginning of the school year.